A Guide to Visiting Thai Elephant Sanctuaries

 1.)
 A Little Background

 When you first step foot into a sanctuary you will learn that many of the elephants have worked long hours in the logging and entertainment business, which has caused havoc on their bodies and defeated their spirit.
 Elephants aren’t naturally prone to being domesticated so in order to do so they are placed in chains with spikes to keep them obedient, until their spirit is broken.
-Once the elephant is so emotionally broken down, they are then used for logging, and even entertainment.
+Once they are emotionally beat down, they are then used for logging, and even entertainment.
 Entertainment includes riding them, which leads me to my next point.

 2.)
 Do NOT Ride the Elephants